openSUSE/news-o-o/_posts/2026/2026-06-28-building-local-offline-opensuse-assistant.md

 is about making it an openSUSE feature that users can install, start, diagnose, and use offline without knowing how its model and retrieval stack are assembled.

-Thanks to our mentors, [Rudraksh Karpe](https://github.com/rudrakshkarpe) and [Satyam Soni](https://github.com/satyampsoni), and to the openSUSE community members who have provided the Leap VM, documentation pointers, packaging guidance, and feedback on the live demo.
+Thanks to my mentors, [Rudraksh Karpe](https://github.com/rudrakshkarpe) and [Satyam Soni](https://github.com/satyampsoni), and to the openSUSE community members who have provided the Leap VM, documentation pointers, packaging guidance, and feedback on the live demo.